Dr Helena Bunn

 Academic & Professional Tutor

 Helena graduated in Psychology from University of Bucharest, Romania, before moving to England and completing a Professional Doctorate Programme in Educational and Child Psychology.
-She currently works as a senior educational psychologist within Norfolk Local Authority, and as an academic and professional tutor (principal lecturer) at the University of East London.
+She currently works as a Programme Director at the University of East London and as a Senior Educational Psychologist within a Local Authority.

 Qualifications